rockettheme/docs/Docs/wordpress/themes/lumiere/INDEX.md

 -----
 ![][lumiere]

-Lumiere, the bonus template release for September 2013, uses HTML5 to offer video functionality in the header, to create a dynamic and interactive user experience.
+Lumiere, the bonus theme release for September 2013, uses HTML5 to offer video functionality in the header, to create a dynamic and interactive user experience.
 This design complements the modern approach, with rich, subtle and sophisticated visuals.

-Lumiere is built on the Gantry Framework, the core that underpins the templates features.
+Lumiere is built on the Gantry Framework, the core that underpins the themes features.
 Numerous design features are also included such as RokSprocket integrated styling for its various layout modes.

 Requirements
 -----